JimDunphy/n8n-postgres/README.md

 - Use the playbooks in `nginx/` to install and configure nginx.
 - Example (inventory-less):
   - `ansible-playbook -i "your.host.name," -u youruser --become -e @nginx/vars.example.yml nginx/bootstrap.yml`
+  - Note: The trailing comma after the host (`your.host.name,`) tells Ansible this is an inline host list, not an inventory file path.
 - Ensure variables reflect your domain(s):
   - `primary_domain`, optional `alt_domains`, and `n8n_upstream: 127.0.0.1:5678`